devlegend524/Poolsea-Security-Audit-Report/SecurityAuditReport.md

 \_submit in Lido, the check sharesAmount == 0 is made.
 This is assumed to hold either on the first deposit, or in the case of a complete slashing.
 However, this can also occur if rounding errors lead to getSharesByPooledPLS returning 0.
-Thus, a user would receive a disproportionate amount of shares, as they would get a 1:1 rate of PLS to StETH, despite the share value being lower.
+Thus, a user would receive a disproportionate amount of shares, as they would get a 1:1 rate of PLS to stPLS, despite the share value being lower.
 Note that with the current state of the live contracts, this can only occur if msg.value == 1.

 Risk accepted: